Jimpsoni/full-stack-open-pokedex/exercise1.md

 I guess it really depends on the nature of the project.
 If we have a long project that is never “finished” I guess we would then use self-hosted CI/CD.
 But we have a clear goal and endpoint we would prefer cloud-based environment.
 Also depends on the scale of the project.
 If we have a large project , we would prefer to use self-hosting and on smaller projects we would prefer to use cloud-based hosting.
-Six people on the could be large enough to use self-hosting, but in this case I guess I would go with the cloud-based hosting.
+Six people on the project could be large enough to use self-hosting, but in this case I guess I would go with the cloud-based hosting.